DIMO-Network/cloudevent/README.md

 - `dimo.attestation`: Used for attestation events from a vehicle attestation.
 - `dimo.event`: Used for events from a vehicle event.
 - `dimo.trigger`: Used for trigger events from a vehicle trigger.
+- `dimo.sacd`: Used for cloudevents defining a SACD(Service Access Control Definition) agreement.
+- `dimo.sacd.template`: Used for cloudevents defining a template SACD agreement.

 DIMO services expect the `Type` field to be one of these predefined types.
 Using custom or undefined types may result in events being improperly processed or rejected by DIMO services.